Solidarity unionism

 Solidarity unionism is a model of labor organizing in which the workers themselves formulate strategy and take action against the company directly without mediation from government or paid union representatives.
 The term originated in a 1978 book Labor Law for the Rank and Filer by Staughton Lynd who described a model of organizing promoted in the early 20th century by the Industrial Workers of the World which eschews the formality and bureaucracy of government-recognized unions, which Lynd and co-author Daniel Gross refer to as "business unions."

 Supporters feel that enabling a union which does not need to win support from a majority of workers makes it easier to organize and gain workplace improvements.
-This model was tried in the early 2000's by the IWW to organize Starbucks unions in the United States.
+This model was tried in the early 2000s by the IWW to organize Starbucks unions in the United States.

+History

+According to the Industrial Workers of the World, solidarity unionism is a term coined by Alice and Staughton Lynd, but also is inspired by works from Martin Glaberman, C.L.R.
+James, and Stan Weir.

+The IWW's current advocacy of solidarity unionism originated in 2002 from the article "Open Source Unionism: A Proposal to American Labor" by Richard B. Freeman and Joel Rogers.
+The text argues that traditional unionism was not working, and that to increase membership, open-source unionism (OSU) would welcome members before they achieved majority status.
+OSU would treat union membership as a long-term civic and social affiliation, not just a workplace contract.

+Throughout 2002 and 2003, then IWW General Secretary Treasurer, Alexis Buss, developed the idea and wrote a column in the Industrial Worker called "The Minority Report" which had 5 editions spanning from July 2002 to June 2003.
+These articles say, that a workplace committee can organize for a contract, with or without a National Labour Relations Board (NLRB) certification election, and that the difference between staff-driven unionism and solidarity unionism, is that in staff-driven unionism, the staff negotiates and holds responsibility for the enforcement of that contract, while with solidarity unionism, the workplace committee would assume those responsibilities.